StrattonCh/msocc/README.md

 motivated by the use of environmental DNA (eDNA) for the monitoring of pathogens, parasites, and invasive species in the Yellowstone River.
 Consequently, the language in this package assumes this context.
-For more information on eDNA, see [Improved detection of rare, endangered and invasive trout in using a new large‐volume sampling method for eDNA capture](https://onlinelibrary.wiley.com/doi/epdf/10.1002/edn3.23) or [Adding invasive species biosurveillance to the U.S. Geological Survey streamgage
+For more information on eDNA in this context, see [Improved detection of rare, endangered and invasive trout in using a new large‐volume sampling method for eDNA capture](https://onlinelibrary.wiley.com/doi/epdf/10.1002/edn3.23) or [Adding invasive species biosurveillance to the U.S. Geological Survey streamgage